codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the difference between a hippo and a zippo?
-One is really heavy, the other is a little lighter.
+Why did Dracula lie in the wrong coffin?
+He made a grave mistake.

 ## Daily Trivia

-The acronym &quot;RIP&quot; stands for which of these?
+Approximately how many Apple I personal computers were created?
- 1. Regular Interval Processes
+ 1. 200
- 2. Routine Inspection Protocol
+ 2. 1000
- 3. Runtime Instance Processes
+ 3. 500
- 4. Routing Information Protocol
+ 4. 100

 <details>
   <summary>Answer</summary>
-  Routing Information Protocol
+  200
 </details>